Sui-INFts/inft_sbt/README.md

   - Users can view their real-time credit tier, evolution status, and more through a dashboard.
   - External services (e.g., DeFi lending platforms) can verify and utilize the INFT status via API access.

+## Credit Rating System Overview

+The INFT credit rating system is designed to generate trustworthy credit scores based on users’ on-chain activity and engagement within the platform.
+Without requiring centralized KYC (Know Your Customer) processes, the system analyzes digital wallet behavior and platform interactions to assign automated credit scores and tiers.
+This enhances access to financial services while maintaining a secure and transparent evaluation mechanism.

+## How Is the Credit Score Generated?

+The INFT protocol periodically collects on-chain transaction data from the Sui blockchain.
+For example, it monitors how frequently a user sends USDC, to which addresses, how much, and how quickly loans are repaid.
+This is combined with engagement data such as quizzes, daily check-ins, and referral activities performed on the INFT platform.
+Additionally, credit-specific SBTs (Soulbound Tokens) are minted to track loan agreements and repayment history.

+All of this data is linked to a user's wallet address and encrypted to prevent unauthorized identification or manipulation.
+The data is analyzed in real time, and scores are updated daily or according to a user-defined schedule.

+## How Is the iO AI Model Utilized?
+The **iO AI model** is the core engine that processes and analyzes all collected data to calculate a final credit score.
+It does this by evaluating three main categories:

+1. **Transaction Behavior Analysis (60%)**

+   * Measures frequency of payments, transaction volume, and repayment timeliness.
+   * Users with stable, consistent financial behavior receive higher scores.

+2. **Engagement Behavior Analysis (20%)**

+   * Awards points for actions such as quiz participation, login streaks, and referrals.
+   * Encourages the development of healthy financial habits.

+3. **Credit History Analysis (20%)**

+   * Tracks repayment success and delays via credit-specific SBTs.
+   * This score reflects the user’s trustworthiness based on past borrowing behavior.

+All analysis results are irreversibly encrypted and stored in Walrus storage.
+The result is then referenced in the metadata URI of the user’s INFT SBT.
+As the credit score and tier update, the associated SBT metadata is also automatically updated and reflected on-chain.

+### Credit Score Calculation Formula

+$$
+\text{Credit Score} = (0.6 \times T_s) + (0.2 \times E_s) + (0.2 \times C_s)
+$$

+Where:
+* $T_s$ = Transaction Score (0–600 points)
+* $E_s$ = Engagement Score (0–200 points)
+* $C_s$ = Credit History Score (0–200 points)

+**Total Range: 0–1000**

 ## Key Benefits of INFT

 | Users (B2C)                             | Developers & Protocols (B2B)                         |